Free Knot Dress Pattern and tutorial (girls, size 2 to 10)

 Step 1: Printing pattern and cutting out pattern pieces.

-Download pattern to your pc, open with Adobe Acrobat Reader (not the pdf reader in chrome.)
-Select your pattern size, choose auto landscape/portrait, scaling at 100% or actual size and print.
+Save the pattern to your PC, and open it with Adobe Acrobat Reader (not the PDF reader in Chrome.)
+Select your pattern size, choose auto landscape/portrait, scale at 100% or actual size, and print.

 Don’t forget, this pattern has a paper-saving option.
 You can print just pages 1 to 3 and draw out the rectangular pattern pieces from the included cut charts.